besttlookk/Javascript-Theory/0_Notes/Function/03_Constructor_function.md

 `To prevent a constructor function to be invoked without the new keyword, ES6 introduced the "new.target" property.`

-- If a constructor function is called with the new keyword, the new.target returns a reference to the function.
-Otherwise, it returns undefined.
+If a constructor function is **called with the new keyword**, the **new.target returns a reference to the function**. **Otherwise, it returns undefined.**

-- By leveraging the new.target, you can force users of the constructor function to call it with the new keyword.
+By leveraging the new.target, you can force users of the constructor function to call it with the new keyword.
 And you can throw an error if they don’t do so like this:

 ```js
 function Person(firstName, lastName) {